sourwurm/EmailDigestSummarizer/README.md

 ## Getting Started
 - Run pip install -r requirements.txt to install all dependencies.
-- Get punctuation lexicon: nltk.download('punkt')
+- Download punctuation lexicon: nltk.download('punkt')

 Otherwise, open either the notebook or .py file and enter your email and password to your gmail account.
 I highly recommend you create an app password with gmail in order to ensure your account remains secure!
 Here's a how-to for gmail users: https://support.google.com/accounts/answer/185833?hl=en